top of page

 HOW TO PREPARE FOR YOUR FIRST GROUP CLASS

-Grab a handful of food and make it come alive!
-Roll it for your dog to chase, throw it for them to catch, get your dog to follow the food in your hand.
-Be creative, animate it, have fun with it and make it come alive!
+Grab a handful of kibble and make it come alive!Roll pieces for your dog to chase, toss them for catching, or encourage your dog to follow the food in your hand.
+Get creative—animate the food, make it fun, and let your dog enjoy the game!

 1. Standard, non extendable lead

-3. Plenty of high value rewards (cut up into small pieces)
+2. Plenty of high value rewards (cut up into small pieces)

-4. A good quality treat bag / pouch so you can access your dog’s rewards easily
+3. A good quality treat bag / pouch so you can access your dog’s rewards easily

 When choosing a treat bag look for a good sized bag that can hold a larger amount of food, one with a single hand operation system and a magnetic closure rather than a draw string one to keep the rewards secured when you move and bend down.
 A bag with a waist strap will be more stable and easier to use as oppose to one with a clip.

-6. A bed / boundary
+5. A bed / boundary

-A raised bed or one with sides is ideal as it clearly defines the boundary area and separates it from the floor.
+A raised bed or one with sides works especially well, as it clearly defines the boundary and differentiates it from the floor.
+Make sure your dog’s bed is an appropriate size so they can lie on it comfortably.

 7. Poo bags